1 Statics Review

 To determine the internal reactions at P, a cut is made at P that is parallel to the cross section.
 The section to the left of the cut includes the wall but the section to the right of the cut has no support.
 We will draw the FBD of the section to the right of the cut to avoid needing to know the reaction at the wall.

-The x-direction is normal to the cut section, so Px is the internal normal force reaction.
+The x direction is normal to the cut section, so Px is the internal normal force reaction.
 Py and Pz are the internal shear force reactions.

 The force reactions Px, Py, and Pz at P can be found by applying the force equilibrium equations.

-\[ \begin{aligned}\sum F_x &= -P_x + F_x = 0\\&=-P_x-150\ lbs=0\quad\rightarrow\quad P_x = -150 lbs\end{aligned} \]
+\[ \begin{aligned}\sum F_x &= -P_x + F_x = 0\\&=-P_x-150\ lb=0\quad\rightarrow\quad P_x = -150 lb\end{aligned} \]

-Px was assumed tensile (pointed away from cut section), so the negative answer here means the force is compressive.
+Px was assumed tensile (pointed away from the cut section), so the negative answer here means the force is compressive.

-\[\begin{aligned}\sum F_y &= P_y + F_y = 0\\&=P_y-225\ lbs=0\quad\rightarrow\quad P_y = 225 lbs\end{aligned}\]
+\[\begin{aligned}\sum F_y &= P_y + F_y = 0\\&=P_y-225\ lb=0\quad\rightarrow\quad P_y = 225 ~lb\end{aligned}\]

-\[\begin{aligned}\sum F_z &= -P_z + F_z = 0\\&=-P_z+300\ lbs=0\quad\rightarrow\quad P_z = 300 lbs\end{aligned}\]
+\[\begin{aligned}\sum F_z &= -P_z + F_z = 0\\&=-P_z+300\ lb=0\quad\rightarrow\quad P_z = 300 ~lb\end{aligned}\]

 Note that shear direction forces are not designated as “tensile” or “compressive” since shear forces do not extend or compress a body.
 Signs on shear forces are discussed in Section 14.1.

-The moment about the x axis at point P is:
+The moment about the x-axis at point P is

-\[ \sum M_{Px} = \pm ~F_yz \pm F_zy = 0 = -[(225{~lb})(3{~in})(\frac{1{~ft}}{12{~in}})]+[(300{~lb})(2{~in})(\frac{1{~ft}}{12{~in}})]-M_{Px}=0\\[20pt] M_{Px}= -6.25{~lb·ft} \]
+\[ \sum M_{Px} = \pm ~F_yz \pm F_zy = 0 = -[(225{~lb})(3{~in.})(\frac{1{~ft}}{12{~in.}})]+[(300{~lb})(2{~in.})(\frac{1{~ft}}{12{~in.}})]-M_{Px}=0\\[20pt] M_{Px}= -6.25{~lb·ft} \]

-The reaction MPx is subtracted because it is drawn on the FBD as counterclockwise around the negative x axis, which means it is assumed clockwise around the positive x axis.
-The negative answer means the reaction moment is opposite of the assumed direction, so it is actually counterclockwise around the positive x axis.
+The reaction MPx is subtracted because it is drawn on the FBD as counterclockwise around the negative x-axis, which means it is assumed clockwise around the positive x-axis.
+The negative answer means the reaction moment is opposite of the assumed direction, so it is actually counterclockwise around the positive x-axis.

-The moment about the y axis at point P is:
+The moment about the y-axis at point P is

-\[ \sum M_{Py} = \pm ~F_xz \pm F_zx = 0 = (150{~lb})(3{~in})(\frac{1{~ft}}{12{~in}})]-[(300{~lb})(1.25{~ft})]+M_{Py}=0\\[20pt] M_{Py}= 337.5{~lb·ft} \]
+\[ \sum M_{Py} = \pm ~F_xz \pm F_zx = 0 = (150{~lb})(3{~in.})(\frac{1{~ft}}{12{~in.}})-[(300{~lb})(1.25{~ft})]+M_{Py}=0\\[20pt] M_{Py}= 337.5{~lb·ft} \]

-The reaction moment MPy is added because it is drawn counterclockwise around the positive y axis.
+The reaction moment MPy is added because it is drawn counterclockwise around the positive y-axis.
 The positive answer means it is actually counterclockwise.

-The moment about the z axis at point P is:
+The moment about the z-axis at point P is

 \[ \sum M_{Pz} = \pm F_xy \pm F_yx = 0 = [(150{~lb})(2{~in})(\frac{1{~ft}}{12{~in}})]-[(225{~lb})(1.25{~ft})]-M_{Pz}=0\\[20pt] M_{Pz}= -256.25{~lb·ft} \]

-Like MPx, the reaction moment MPz is subtracted because it is drawn on the FBD as counterclockwise around the negative z axis.
-The negative answer means the reaction is actually counterclockwise around the positive z axis.
+Like MPx, the reaction moment MPz is subtracted because it is drawn on the FBD as counterclockwise around the negative z-axis.
+The negative answer means the reaction is actually counterclockwise around the positive z-axis.

 Answer: